Close Menu

 Depression in men remains a silent epidemic, and despite societal shifts in mental health awareness, many men still feel immense pressure to remain stoic, to “man up,” and to hide their emotions, with a survey finding that 40% of men have never spoken about their mental health, and one-third reporting that they’d had a diagnosable mental health condition at some point in their life.

-“While dramatic shifts in awareness and communication about mental health issues have occurred in the last 10 years, rates of depression and suicide have remained stubbornly high, especially among men, and indeed have risen steeply, especially in Hong Kong, amongst young men under 30,” says Simon Westcott, a Hong Kong-based counsellor and therapist at Mapletress Counselling in Hong Kong.
+“While dramatic shifts in awareness and communication about mental health issues have occurred in the last 10 years, rates of depression and suicide have remained stubbornly high, especially among men, and indeed have risen steeply, especially in Hong Kong, amongst young men under 30,” says Simon Westcott, a counsellor and therapist at Maple Tree Counselling.

 READ: Discover the Top 5 Benefits of Yoga for Men